maxwelljmckee/no-dux/README.md

 # Nodux Actions
 Super!
 We're finally ready to talk about `actions`!

-At this point, many of you may be thinking, "it's true, Redux boilerplate is a pain, but one thing I do like is the way the dispatch => action => reducer pattern normalizes my actions into reuseable state update methods.
+At this point, many of you may be thinking, "it's true, Redux boilerplate is a pain, but one thing I do like is the way the `dispatch => action => reducer` pattern normalizes my actions into reuseable state update methods.
 I can dispatch the same action from anywhere in my application and get a reliable result.
 Does no-dux provide a similar solution for action normalization?"

 <br />

-The answer to this question is no-dux actions!
+The answer to this question is **no-dux actions**!

-Using actions, you'll have reuseable state-update methods that you can use from anywhere in your application, keeping your code DRY and maintainable.
+Using actions, you'll have reuseable state-update methods that you can call from anywhere in your application, keeping your code DRY and maintainable.

 <br />